alina-khan-1/Data-Analyst-Excel/README.md

 ## Project Insights

-- Selecting a specific platform (e.g., Ajio or Amazon) updates all charts automatically.
+- Selecting a specific platform updates all charts automatically.
 - The interactive dashboard allows businesses to quickly analyze sales trends, revenue distribution, and key performance indicators.
+- Women customers are more likely to buy products compared to men (~65%).
+- The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
+- The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
+- The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
+- More than 90% of the products delivered

 ## Final Conclusion